PORTAGE COUNTY LAND and WATER CONSERVATION

 The 2018 theme is "Watersheds: Our Water, Our Home".
 Stewardship Week is observed April 29 through May 6, 2018.
-The Portage County LWCC and LWCD encourage teachers and youth leaders to use the following Educators Guide and K-8 activity booklets in their classrooms and meetings.
+The Portage County LWCC and LWCD encourage teachers and youth leaders to use the following Educators Guide and K-8 activity booklets and worksheets in their classrooms and meetings.

 YOUTH CONSERVATION CAMPS

 The Land & Water Conservation Committee (LWCC) offers an opportunity for teachers or parents to recommend students for scholarships, if funding allows, to attend the following conservation camps: